 Affix data items are referenced by using the data items in Table 2 and Table 3.
-Each of these implies the table used (prefix or suffix), a table index (an unsigned integer) and contains a "rump item".
+The tag number indicates the table used (prefix or suffix) and a table index (an unsigned integer); the tag content contains a "rump item".
 When reconstructing the original data item, such a reference is replaced by a data item constructed from the referenced affix data item (affix, which might need to be recursively unpacked first) "concatenated" with the tag content (rump, again possibly recursively unpacked).

 For a rump of type array and map, the affix also needs to be an array or a map.
-For an array, the elements from the prefix are prepended, and the elements from a suffix are appended to the rump array.
+For an array, the elements from the prefix are prepended to the rump array, while the elements from a suffix are appended.
 For a map, the entries in the affix are added to those of the rump; prefix and suffix references differ in how entries with identical keys are combined: for prefix references, an entry in the rump with the same key as an entry in the affix overrides the one in the affix, while for suffix references, an entry in the affix overrides an entry in the rump that has the same key.

-ISSUE: Not sure that we want to use the efficiencies of overriding, but having default values supplied out of a dictionary to be overridden by a rump sounds rather handy.
-Note that there is no way to remove a map entry from the table.
+NOTE: One application of the rule for prefix references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump value.
+Note that this pattern provides no way to remove a map entry from the prefix table entry.